mozilla/glean/docs/user/adding-glean-to-your-project.md

 Glean installs an [`atexit` handler](https://docs.python.org/3/library/atexit.html) so the Glean thread can attempt to cleanly shut down when your application exits.
 This handler will wait up to 1 second for any pending work to complete.

-In addition, ping uploading is performed in a separate child process.
-This process may continue to exist during uploading even after the main process shuts down.
+In addition, by default ping uploading is performed in a separate child process using Python's multiprocessing module.
+This process will continue to upload any pending pings even after the main process shuts down.

 Multiple Python processes may not work in all contexts, such as in a `PyInstaller` application.
 To disable using a separate process for ping uploading, set the `allow_multiprocessing` parameter on the `glean.Configuration` object to `False`.
 </div>